diredocks/diredocks/README.md

-### 🌲 Hi there!
+### 🌲🐧 Hi there!

-A Linux 🐧 enthusiast 💌, currently learning computer science.
+A Linux enthusiast, currently learning computer science.

 <!--